Position: Paralegal/Legal Assistant

-Legal Aid Service of Northeastern Minnesota seeks to fill the position for staff attorney at its Duluth Office.
-The Duluth Office provides civil legal services to eligible individuals in southern St. Louis, Carlton, Cook, and Lake counties.
+Legal Aid Service of Northeastern Minnesota seeks to fill the position for a hybrid family law paralegal/legal assistant at its Duluth Office.
+The Duluth Office provides civil legal services to eligible individuals in Southern St. Louis, Lake, Cook and Carlton counties.

-Legal Aid Service of Northeastern Minnesota (LASNEM) provides legal representation to low-income and senior citizens in 11 counties with offices in Duluth, Grand Rapids, Virginia and satellite offices in Brainerd and Pine City. since LASNEM was founded in 1952, it has become an integral part of the justice system and a cornerstone of Northeastern Minnesota’s commitment to the proposition that equal access to justice is a basic human right.
-Our offices are located in Brainerd, Duluth, Grand Rapids, Pine City, and Virginia.
+Legal Aid Service of Northeastern Minnesota (LASNEM) provides legal representation to low-income and senior citizens in 11 counties with offices in Duluth, Grand Rapids, Virginia, Brainerd and Pine City.
+LASNEM was founded in 1952, and has become an integral part of the justice system and a cornerstone of Northeastern Minnesota’s commitment to the proposition that equal access to justice is a basic human right.
 In addition to a full range of general poverty law services, LASNEM operates special projects to focus on the unique needs of the clients we serve, such as the Senior Law Project, the Native American Outreach Project in Itasca County, Domestic Violence Courts in both Crow Wing and Itasca Counties, and integral work for partnerships to prevent homelessness.
 LASNEM is also one of the seven legal services programs that form the Minnesota Legal Services Coalition.

 In every case that we handle, our goal is always to help our clients reach sustainable, holistic resolutions to the problems they face.
 Legal problems do not arise in a vacuum, nor does resolving a legal matter always achieve the client’s goals of safety, stability and opportunity.
 To that end, we work closely with a large number of community partners all across our service area.
 Working in tandem with our community partners can often spark a virtuous cycle of success for our mutual clients.